7 Delicious Fruits You Can Grow in Hanging Baskets

 Best Hanging Varieties: Black Cascade, Baby Cakes Blackberry

 Blackberries may not be the most delicious berries, but they’re very nutritious.
-Also, these compact varieties can be grown in pots.
+Also, these compact varieties suggested above can be grown in pots and baskets easily.

 How to Grow

-A 10-12 inches hanging basket should be fine for a black cascade.
-For other varieties, you’ll need a larger size.
+A 10 to 12-inch hanging basket should be fine for a black cascade.
+You’ll need a larger size for other varieties.
+Here’s how to get more harvest.

 5. Citrus